Language Impairments Factsheet (for Schools)

 - having the student sit close to you so you can help with questions and instructions

-- giving additional time or assistance to complete class work, homework, and tests
+- giving extra time or help to complete class work, homework, and tests

 - learning about the student's specific needs by talking with the student, parents or guardians, and the speech/language therapist